Tabraiz Shamsi

 Tabraiz Shamsi (born 18 February 1990) is a South African professional cricketer.
 He made his international debut in June 2016 in the Caribbean.
 He is widely regarded as one of the best in T20 cricket, with him being the highest wicket taker in T20 history for South Africa.
 He has played first-class cricket for teams such as Dolphins, Gauteng, Gauteng Under-19s, KwaZulu Natal, KwaZulu-Natal Inland, Lions, and Titans.
 His batting style is right-handed and he is known for his left-arm unorthodox spin bowling.
 He is known for his passionate celebrations when taking wickets.
 Shamsi plays for the Karachi Kings in the Pakistan Super League.
-He also represents the Joburg Super Kings in the SA20.
+He also represents the Joburg Super Kings in the SA20 and the Adelaide Strikers in the Australian Big Bash League.

 Early life

 Growing up, Shamsi initially played as a frontline seam bowler in school cricket competitions when he was in high school.
 However, his coaches told him that he was not quite quick enough to be a seam bowler when he underwent trials for the under-19 team.
 His coaches suggested he become a spin bowler as he also reportedly bowled a lot of cutters.